MarioChiaparini/ChemPy/README.md

 <p align="center">💻 The Artificial Intelligence that can analyze minerals </p>

 <h4 align="center">
-	🚧  Those jupyter notebooks are not done yet, but I am doying my best to finish and check everything  🚧
+	🚧  The model is done, but I am working into a real data application for this AI  🚧

 </h4>
 <h4 align="center"><img src="http://ForTheBadge.com/images/badges/made-with-python.svg"/> </h4>